fabric8io-images/fish-pepper/README.md

-# fish-pepper - Spice up your ocean life
+## fish-pepper - Spicing up your ocean life

 `fish-pepper` allows you to create many similar Dockerfiles based on templates.
 The problem when authoring Dockerfiles for various